MIT-Emerging-Talent/ET6-CDSP-group-03-repo/collaboration/retrospectives/4_communicating_results.md

 From all the tasks in this milestone, I focused on finalizing the Communication Strategy document after the team had discussed and agreed on all the details.
 It was satisfying to bring everyone’s ideas together into a clear, polished format.

  Personally, I feel I contributed not only through my work on the document but also by helping keep the team on track.

+### Raneem Rami

+ I learned that communicating results is not easy, writing emails and documents tailored to each persona/institution needs practice and takes time and thinking.